On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Problem Formulation

-where $g \in \{1, ..., G\}$ and $\mathbf{x}_{t}$ is the vector of all decision variables at time $t \in \{1, ..., T\}$.
 The problem takes as inputs deterministic forecasts for load and renewable generation, and outputs the energy dispatch and reserves for each generator and each period.
 Transmission constraints and reserve requirements are also enforced for each period.
-Decisions at time $t$ are linked to decisions at time $t+1$ via ramping constraints for the generators (constraints \eqref{eq:LAD:ramp_up} and \eqref{eq:LAD:ramp_dn}).
+Decisions at time $t$ are linked to decisions at time $t+1$ via ramping constraints for the generators (constraints \eqref{eq:stoch:gen:ramp_up} and \eqref{eq:stoch:gen:ramp_dn}).
 If the ramping constraints are not binding, LAD decomposes into $T$ independent SCED problems, and the solution at $t \, {=} \, 1$ is equivalent to the single-period SCED solution.